Home > Business > Logistics purchasing > Responsible purchasing: why and how can we make a long-term commitment?

 [Interview]

-Maintaining your responsible purchasing policy over the long term has undeniable advantages.
-But it is also a long journey.
+There are undeniable advantages to a long-term responsible purchasing policy.
+But it's also a long-term process.
 What are the most common obstacles?
-And how to overcome them?
-Yann Le Coz, specialist in responsible purchasing, answers ORSYS' questions.
+And how can they be overcome?
+Yann Le Coz, a specialist in responsible purchasing, answers ORSYS' questions.

 Responsible purchasing